VCU-affiliated programs – Year-round

 Several courses are offered in the fields of arts, humanities and the sciences through Discovery, including Week in Scrubs: Nursing in the 21st Century and Exploring Health Care.

-To learn more about the programs offered by Discovery, visit the program website.
+To learn more, visit the Discovery program website.

 Health Disparities Research Experience